Nightmare1984/Unity-2021-Hotfix/README.md

 2: Create A New File Called bee_backend.sh Then copy And Past My Code In To The New File

-3: Rename The New File And Only Remove the .sh
+3: Rename The New File And Only Remove the ".sh" At The End Of The File

 You Should Be done